-Editor’s Note: This is a guest post by Ali Hale of Aliventures.
+Editor’s Note: This is a guest post by Ali Luke of Aliventures.

 Do you feel uncomfortable charging for your creativity?
 Maybe you’re an illustrator – you draw because you love to, but you can’t bring yourself to ask people to pay fifty dollars for something which, to you, seems like a glorified doodle.
 Perhaps you’re a writer and you can’t understand why anyone would pay you fifty dollars or more for a blog post.
 Or you’re a coach, a programmer, a graphic designer, a cake decorator, a social media expert…